laurenfazah/screenshotter/README.md

 * scrape a site for all internal pages
 * screenshot each page at custom dimensions
 * create a zipfile containing all screenshots available for download
+* pages returning a 404 are screenshot with "404" appended to their filename

 **Screenshotter will only work on desktop**